tdewolff/canvas/README.md

 ## Planning
-Features that are planned to be implemented in the future.
+Features that are planned to be implemented in the future, with important issues in bold.
 Also see the TODOs in the code.

 General